Get To Know Us

 An Early Intervention Specialist, Shannon believes learning isn't just measured by simple outcomes, but by the "process" in which learning is retained.
 Her desire to foster her students' innate love and curiosity for the world led to the founding of The Native School.

 An eternal optimist, Amber believes in lifting spirits through knowledge.
 She holds multiple business degrees and is experienced in operations management.
-As a Licensed Foster Parent and Youth Mentor, Amber believes that children should have a solid foundation rooted in outdoor learning, gaining an innate ability to enjoy the beauty of life.
+As a Licensed Foster Parent and Youth Mentor for over 7 years, Amber believes that children should have a solid foundation rooted in outdoor learning, gaining an innate ability to enjoy the beauty of life.

 Kinder Lead Teacher